Welcome to October!

 All photos and recipes by Emma Frisch.

-Use the coupon code Challenge at the checkout screen in the online store.
+Use the coupon code CHALLENGE at checkout.
 This offer cannot be combined with any other promotions, discounts, or coupons.

 Introduce yourself to your new community!
 Let us and your fellow challengers know why you’re looking forward to the next year of living and eating with the seasons.
 Post inspiration, photos, recipe ideas, and more to social using hashtag #3SeasonDiet.